stephen1204paul/woocommerce-wallet/README.md

 - **Enable Wallet**: Turn the wallet system on/off
 - **Minimum Top-up Amount**: Set the minimum amount customers can add (default: 10)
 - **Maximum Top-up Amount**: Set the maximum amount customers can add (default: 10000)

+### Cashback Settings
+Navigate to **WooCommerce → Wallet** (Cashback Settings section) to configure:

+- **Enable Cashback**: Turn the cashback system on/off
+- **Maximum Cashback Per Order**: Set a maximum cashback amount per order (0 for unlimited)
+- **Include Shipping in Cashback**: Whether to include shipping costs in cashback calculation
+- **Include Taxes in Cashback**: Whether to include taxes in cashback calculation
+- **Cashback Percentage by User Role**: Set different cashback percentages for each user role
+  - Examples: Customer (5%), Subscriber (3%), Wholesale (10%)
+  - If a user has multiple roles, the highest percentage is used

 ### Payment Gateway Settings
 Navigate to **WooCommerce → Settings → Payments → Wallet** to configure: